Samsung/tizen-docs/docs/vs-tools-tizen/tools/tizen-dotnet-command-line-tools.md

 # Command Line Interface
-The .NET CLI (Command Line Interface) Ext provides functionalities for developing Tizen .NET applications without the IDE.
+The .NET CLI (Command Line Interface) provides functionalities for developing Tizen .NET applications without the IDE.
 It includes the entire development process from creating the project to running the application.
 The CLI tool is located in the `$<TIZEN_BASELINE_SDK>/tools/ide/bin/` directory.

 > **Note**
 >
-> The .NET CLI Ext does not support restoring and building Xamarin.Forms projects, as the .NET Core CLI 2.0.0 does not fully support Xamarin.Forms.
+> The .NET CLI does not support restoring and building Xamarin.Forms projects, as the .NET Core CLI 2.0.0 does not fully support Xamarin.Forms.

 ## Prerequisites

-The following tools must be installed to use the .NET CLI Ext:
+The following tools must be installed to use the .NET CLI:

-- Tizen Baseline SDK (including Tizen C# CLI)
+- Tizen Baseline SDK
 - .NET Core CLI tools 2.0.0

 ## Setting Configuration Options
-The `cli-config` command displays, sets, replaces, and removes .NET CLI Ext configuration options.
+The `cli-config` command displays, sets, replaces, and removes .NET CLI configuration options.

-The .NET CLI Ext configuration keys are:
+The .NET CLI configuration keys are:

-- `default.build.architecture=<x86|arm>`: Sets the default executable architecture type.
-- `default.build.compiler=<llvm|gcc>`: Sets the default compiler.
 - `default.build.configuration=<Debug|Release>`: Sets the default build configuration.
 - `default.csharp.buildtool.path=<path/to/msbuild>`: Sets the C# build tool path.
 The default is `C:/Program Files (x86)/MSBuild/15.0/Bin/MSBuild.exe`.
 - `default.csharp.toolchain=<dotnet-cli|msbuild>`: Sets the C# build tool.
 The default is `dotnet-cli` for Windows&reg; and Ubuntu, and `msbuild` is only supported on Windows&reg;.